German Development Cooperation in Malawi

 - Health and Social Protection

-- Cross cutting: Public Financial and Economic Management
+- Cross cutting: Public Financial Management; Nutrition

-The implementation of bilateral development cooperation is realised by KfW Development Bank and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) as implementing organisations, on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ).
+The implementation of bilateral development cooperation is realised by KfW Development Bank and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) as implementing organisations, on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) .

 The role of the German Embassy in Malawi in development cooperation is to coordinate the cooperation with the Malawi government and other development partners, as well as to coordinate the activities of the implementing organisations, GIZ and KfW.

 Furthermore, it is a focal point for questions from German non-governmental organisations which are carrying out development projects in Malawi and supports small grant projects run by Malawian partner organisations through its small grant fund.
+In addition, Malawi is benefiting significantly from German support through regional and multilateral cooperation.
+One particularly important partner of Germany’s regional cooperation is the Southern African Development Community (SADC) .